If you are looking for an article written by a legendary copywriter, then I’m not your guy.

 1. Use short sentences

-All professional writers are taught to write in short sentences.
+They teach professional writers to write in short sentences.

 Long sentences tire and puzzle your readers.
 By the time they have gotten to the end of a lengthy sentence, they don’t remember what was in the beginning.